S-type star

-An S-type star (or just S star) is a cool giant with approximately equal quantities of carbon and oxygen in its atmosphere.
+An S-type star (or just S star) is a cool giant star with approximately equal quantities of carbon and oxygen in its atmosphere.
 The class was originally defined in 1922 by Paul Merrill for stars with unusual absorption lines and molecular bands now known to be due to s-process elements.
 The bands of zirconium monoxide (ZrO) are a defining feature of the S stars.

 The carbon stars have more carbon than oxygen in their atmospheres.
 In most stars, such as class M giants, the atmosphere is richer in oxygen than carbon and they are referred to as oxygen-rich stars.
 S-type stars are intermediate between carbon stars and normal giants.
 They can be grouped into two classes: intrinsic S stars, which owe their spectra to convection of fusion products and s-process elements to the surface; and extrinsic S stars, which are formed through mass transfer in a binary system.

 The intrinsic S-type stars are on the most luminous portion of the asymptotic giant branch, a stage of their lives lasting less than a million years.
 Many are long period variable stars.
 The extrinsic S stars are less luminous and longer-lived, often smaller-amplitude semiregular or irregular variables.
 S stars are relatively rare, with intrinsic S stars forming less than 10% of asymptotic giant branch stars of comparable luminosity, while extrinsic S stars form an even smaller proportion of all red giants.